How to Print Passport Photo at Home

 Pro tip: Add a thin border to the image.
 The first time I didn’t do this, so I had to line the photos up against a ruler to ensure I cut them in a straight line.
 Be sure to cut off all of the border without affecting the required size of the image.
 You’ve been warned.

-I’ve used this app to print photos for my passport, international driving permit, and any other application or document that requires a “passport” standard photo.
+I’ve used this app to print photos for my passport, international driving permit, and all other applications that require a “passport” standard photo.

 What say you?
 Will you skip the trip to CVS or play it safe?